0x11d875/Rust-Typestate-Patterns/README.md

 ## Quick Start

-Add [typestate] to your Cargo.toml file, examples can be found [here].
+Add typestate to your Cargo.toml file, examples can be found [here].

-[typestate]: link/to/crates/io/typestate
 [here]: examples/

 ## Examples